How to Test Batteries Without a Tester: Unique Method [2025]

 • If you have a car battery then must check your alternator(which charges the battery).
 I have also made a guide on how to test a car charging system.

 • Always use grease on the battery terminal to avoid corrosion.
+You can test temperature sensors easily.

 By following the steps in this guide, you can understand how to test batteries without a tester and extend their life.

-Safety Guide while testing batteries:
+Safety Guide while Testing Batteries:

 A little carelessness can lead to serious injuries while testing batteries.
 So, here are some safety tips that you must follow: